 People with panic disorder have recurrent, unexpected panic attacks, worry about having more panic attacks, and make changes in their life to try and avoid having panic attacks.
 Panic disorder can be very disabling.
 Fortunately however, it can also be effectively treated with internet-based cognitive behaviour therapy (iCBT).

 This course has been developed for people who have symptoms of panic disorder (i.e., for people who have, are afraid of, and try to avoid, recurrent panic attacks).

 The course is self-paced, so exactly how long it takes to complete is up to you.
 There are 6 lessons, and we recommend that you complete one lesson a week.
 There is a 5-day lockout period between some Lessons 2-6, to give you time to practise the skills and exercises.
 Once you start the course, you will have 3 months (90 days) to finish it.
 If you complete the course within this time, then you will be given an extra 12 months access to the material, to help you practice the skills and strategies you learned.

 How much will it cost?

-$AUD 59 Free during the COVID-19 crisis (less than the average cost of one visit to a psychologist).
+The course costs $AUD 59 (less than the average cost of one visit to a psychologist).